-The scheme is located at the A83/A82 junction.
-Average Annual Daily Flow (AADF) in 2021 for the A82 carriageway at Inverbeg (7km south of the scheme) accounted for 7,166 vehicles, and AADF for the A83 carriageway 800m west of the scheme accounted for 3,612 vehicles (Road Traffic Statistics).
-Heavy goods vehicles (HGVs) accounted for 8% and 10.5% of total vehicles, respectively.
+The scheme is located on the A82 approximately 1km southwest of Inverness City Centre.
+Average Annual Daily Flow (AADF) in 2021 for the A82 carriageway nearest to the scheme (approximately 100m north) accounted for 8,597 vehicles (Road Traffic Statistics).
+Heavy goods vehicles (HGVs) accounted for 2.81% of total vehicles.

-Baseline air quality at the scheme is likely to be primarily influenced by traffic along the A82 and A83 trunk roads, with secondary sources likely to arise from day-to-day urban activities associated within Tarbet.
-Pollution levels in the general vicinity of works are anticipated to be low due to the semi-rural nature of the scheme location.
+Baseline air quality at the scheme extents is likely to be primarily influenced by traffic along the A82 trunk road, with secondary sources likely to arise from rail traffic at the Inverness railway station, which is located approximately 800m northeast of the scheme extent, and day-to-day urban activities associated within Inverness.